- Course: Civil engineering materials PhD

 - Nationality: Nigerian

-Mubarak Shamaki is pursuing a PhD at Leeds as part of the materials and structures division of the Cities and Infrastructure research group.
+Mubarak Shamaki is pursuing a PhD at Leeds as part of the materials and structures division of the Cities, Infrastructure and Energy research group.
 A grant from Nigeria funds his research, which seeks to find a sustainable alternative to current cement materials to mitigate its effects on the environment.

 Extracting sludge waste to make a sustainable cement